 Employers who don’t own their premises

 The duties that apply for employers in relation to managing asbestos depend on the extent of their management or control over the workplace.
 For example, if you lease or rent your premises, you should check your leasing agreement to establish to what extent you may have management or control.

-Employers are also responsible for additional legal duties in their capacity as an employer in relation to managing asbestos, such as a duty to consult under the Occupational Health and Safety Act 2004 in relation to managing and removing asbestos in their workplace.
+Regardless of the extent of management or control, employers have legal duties in relation to managing asbestos, such as a duty to consult under the Occupational Health and Safety Act 2004 in relation to managing and removing asbestos in their workplace.

 Find and identify

 For more detailed information about determining who has management or control of your workplace, see the Managing asbestos in workplaces compliance code.
 If you establish that you don't have management or control, see finding and identifying asbestos for employers who don't own their premises.

 Remove and dispose

-Unlicensed removal of limited amounts of asbestos is permitted in certain circumstances only, and is not recommended.
 If you don't own your premises, your building manager or owner is responsible for ensuring the safe removal of asbestos over which they have management or control.
-However, you are still responsible for ensuring your employees are not exposed to airborne asbestos fibres, so you will need to work closely with your building manager, and the asbestos removalist, to eliminate any risks to your employees.
+However, you are still responsible for ensuring your employees are not exposed to airborne asbestos fibres.

-If you need to remove asbestos the safest way to do this is to find a licensed asbestos removalist.
+If you need to remove asbestos, the safest way to do this is to find a licensed asbestos removalist.
 For more information see remove and dispose for employers who don't own their premises.